LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/introduction/README.md

         print "Hello World!"
 ```

-Notice that we used the decorator `@staticmethod` to tell the Python interpreter that `Main` is going to be a static method.
-The impact of this is that we don’t have to, indeed we should not, use `self` as the first parameter of the `Main` method!
-Using this definition we can call the `Main` method in a Python session like this:
+Notice that we used the decorator `@staticmethod` to tell the Python interpreter that `main` is going to be a static method.
+The impact of this is that we don’t have to, indeed we should not, use `self` as the first parameter of the `main` method!
+Using this definition we can call the `main` method in a Python session like this:

 ```nohighlight
 >>> Hello.main("")